 Program Educational Objectives

-The software engineering program is preparing graduates, within a few years of
+The software engineering program is preparing graduates, within a few years of graduation, to:

 - Contribute as a software engineering professional.